Attica Prison riot

-The Attica Prison riot took place at the state prison in Attica, New York; it started on September 9, 1971 with a violent takeover of the prison control center in which one prison officer, William Quinn, was killed, and ended on September 13 with the highest number of fatalities in the history of United States prison uprisings.
-Of the 43 men who died (33 inmates and 10 correctional officers and employees), all but one guard and three inmates were killed by law enforcement gunfire when the state retook control of the prison on the final day of the uprising.
-The Attica Uprising has been described as a historic event in the prisoners' rights movement.
+The Attica Prison riot took place at the Attica Correctional Facility state prison in Attica, New York.
+The riot started on September 9, 1971, with a violent takeover of the prison control center in which one prison officer, William Quinn, was killed.
+It ended on September 13 with the highest number of fatalities in the history of United States prison riots.
+Of the 43 men who died (33 inmates and 10 correctional officers and employees), all but one guard and three inmates were killed by law enforcement gunfire when the state retook control of the prison on the final day of the riot.
+The Attica riot has been described as a historic event in the prisoners' rights movement.

 Prisoners revolted to seek better living conditions and political rights, claiming that they were treated as beasts.
 On September 9, 1971, 1,281 of the approximately 2,200 men incarcerated in the Attica Correctional Facility rioted and took control of the prison, taking 42 staff hostage.
 During the four days of negotiations, authorities agreed to the majority of the prisoners' 28 demands, but did not accept the demand for the removal of Attica's warden or to allow the inmates complete amnesty from criminal prosecution for the prison takeover.
 By order of Governor Nelson Rockefeller (after consultation with President Richard M. Nixon), armed corrections officers and state and local police were sent in to regain control of the prison.
 By the time they stopped firing, at least 39 people were dead: 10 correctional officers and civilian employees and 29 inmates, with nearly all killed by law enforcement gunfire.
 Law enforcement subjected many of the survivors to various forms of torture, including sexual violence.

 Rockefeller had refused to go to the prison or meet with prisoners.
-After the uprising was suppressed, he falsely stated that the prisoners "carried out the cold-blood killings they had threatened from the outset".
+After the riot was suppressed, he falsely stated that the prisoners "carried out the cold-blood killings they had threatened from the outset".
 Medical examiners confirmed that all but the deaths of one officer and three inmates were caused by law enforcement gunfire.
 The New York Times writer Fred Ferretti said the rebellion concluded in "mass deaths that four days of taut negotiations had sought to avert".

-As a result of the rebellion, the New York Corrections Department made changes in prisons to satisfy some of the prisoners' demands, reduce tension in the system, and prevent such incidents in the future.
+As a result of the riot, the New York Corrections Department made changes in prisons to satisfy some of the prisoners' demands, reduce tension in the system, and prevent such incidents in the future.
 While there were improvements to prison conditions in the years immediately following the uprising, many of these improvements were reversed in the 1980s and 1990s.
 Attica remains one of the most infamous prison riots to have occurred in the United States.